 Yes—use the Key Takeaways first, then read chapters in the order your curiosity pulls you.

-Themes include simulation, dynamics, animation, plus context from read, 2026, time, excerpt.
+Themes include simulation, dynamics, animation, plus context from read, trailer, 2026, movie.

 Try 12 minutes reading + 3 minutes notes.
 Apply one idea the same day to lock it in.